hackle/blogger/src/raw/test-complex-keep-rest-simple.md

 }
 ```

-As an example this may seem unnecessarily complicated - but we all know that it's nowhere as complicated as real world applications.
+As an example this may seem unnecessarily complicated - but we all know it's nowhere as complicated as real world applications.

-I believe we'll all agree that `CalculateTotalPayable` needs to be unit tested thoroughly because it would be quite important to our application and it's fairly complex (and can grow much more so).
+There should be no doubt `CalculateTotalPayable` needs to be unit tested thoroughly, because it's quite important to a shopping application, and it's fairly complex (and can grow much more so).

 ## analyzing the complexity of `CalculateTotalPayable`

-Let's inspect the complexity of the method and how we can unit test it.
+Let's get a feel of the complexity of the method in light of unit testing.

-* because the controller depends on `ILoggingService` and `IStockService`, Mocks for these interfaces are to be created to construct the controller. **Although** the method under test has no use for `IStockService`. (see also [inject functions, not interfaces](/inject-functions--not-interfaces))
+* because the controller depends on `ILoggingService` and `IStockService`, `mocks` for these interfaces are to be created to construct the controller. **Although** `CalculateTotalPayable` has no use for `IStockService`. (injecting interfaces is questionable too - see also [inject functions, not interfaces](/inject-functions--not-interfaces))
 * there are 3 scenarios for discount based on types of membership
 * also 3 scenarios for discount based on promo code
-* yet 2 scenarios based on whether an `Item` can be discounted or not
+* yet 2 more scenarios based on whether an `Item` can be discounted

 I'll have to confess I am not looking forward to unit testing this method:

-* we need `3 x 3 x 2 = 18` test cases to fully cover this method. (and remember real-life applications can be much more complicated than this!)
+* we need `3 x 3 x 2 = 18` test cases to fully cover this method. (and remember real-life applications can be much more complex!)
-* any time a new dependency is introduced to the controller, even if the new dependency has nothing to do with `CalculateTotalPayable`, all the 18 tests will break and needs fixing.
+* any time a new dependency is added to the controller, even one that has nothing to do with `CalculateTotalPayable`, all the 18 tests will break and need fixing.
 * the call to `ILoggingService.Log` really is trivial - but it also needs to be stubbed or tests will fail.

-This is typically the moment teams decide that it's not worthwhile to unit test, as developers explain how complicated, time-consuming it is, and how annoying maintenance will be, "although it would be the **right** thing to do", everybody agrees with regret.
+This is typically the moment teams decide that it's not worthwhile to write any unit test, as developers explain how complicated, time-consuming it is, and how annoying maintenance will be, "although it would be the **right** thing to do", everybody agrees with regret.

+This is unfortunate and seems paradoxical: complex code is not tested because it's complex, but what's the point of testing if we only test simple code?

 But hold on team!
 This doesn't have to be the case.
 We'll see how we can move some code around and make unit testing a breeze.
 It won't take long - just 2 very simple steps, at most.

 ## step 1. separate code into pure functions

-Looking closely at the method body, it's obvious that it consists of 3 steps:
+Looking closely at `CalculateTotalPayable`, it's clear that it's made up of 3 steps:

 - calculate discount based on type of membership
 - calculate discount based on promo code
 - calculate the sum to pay based on whether each item is discountable, and which discount to apply

-So step 1 is to move each step into a separate static class.
-We are not going to use interfaces because:
+So step 1 is to move each step into a separate static class - not interfaces, because:

-* static methods are the easiest to unit tests (as they are usually equivalent to pure methods)
+* static methods are almost pure functions, which are the easiest to unit test
-* interfaces are also code to write and maintain, and usually lead to [header interfaces](https://martinfowler.com/bliki/HeaderInterface.html)
+* interfaces are also code to write and maintain, and usually lead to [header interfaces](https://martinfowler.com/bliki/HeaderInterface.html).
+Less code is usually better than more.

 So we create three separate static classes as follows, to start with discount based on member types: